Wheaton College Summer Institute Courses

 Accessible Education

 Wheaton College is committed to providing access and inclusion for all persons with disabilities, inside and outside the classroom.
-Students are encouraged to discuss with the WCSI staff if they foresee any disability-related barriers in a course.
-Students who need accommodations in order to fully access this course’s content or any part of the learning experience should connect with their faculty about those requirements.
+Students are encouraged to discuss with the WCSI staff if they foresee any disability-related barriers in a course or other WCSI programs and activities.
+Students who need accommodations in order to fully access their course’s content or any part of the learning experience are encouraged to connect with Learning & Accessibility Services by emailing las@wheaton.edu.
 Learning and Accessibility Services (LAS) is available to help facilitate those accommodations or communicate with faculty as needed.
-LAS is also available to provide information about the accommodations process in the college setting.
-Please visit: http://wheaton.edu/las or email las@wheaton.edu to schedule an appointment.
+LAS is also available to provide resources and information about the accommodations process in the college setting as well as the transition between high school and college.